 Young children are also at high risk for accidental poisoning from non-prescription and prescription medicines.
-Even though medicine bottles are packaged to prevent a child from opening them, be sure to keep all medicines away from where children can reach them.
+Medicine bottles are packaged to prevent a child from opening them.
+But be sure to keep all medicines away from where children can reach them.

-Teenagers also have an increased risk of poisonings, both accidental and intentional, because of their risk-taking behaviour.
-Some teens experiment with poisonous substances such as by sniffing toxic glues or inhaling aerosol substances to get "high."
-About half of all poisonings in teens are classified as suicide attempts, which always requires medical evaluation.
+Teens also have an increased risk of poisonings, both accidental and intentional, because of their risk-taking behaviour.
+Some teens experiment with poisonous substances.
+They may sniff toxic glues or inhale aerosol substances to get "high."
+About half of all poisonings in teens are classified as suicide attempts.
+They always require medical care.